aliu260/bowling-scoresheet/README.md

 After installing Node.js, can run `npm install -g @angular-cli` to install angular.

 Navigate to the root "bowling-scoresheet" directory.
+First run `npm install` to install packages and dependencies needed to run app.
 Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/` to view and use the app.
 The app will automatically reload if you change any of the source files.